mi6002/GetData/CodeBook.md

 So, when both "UCI HAR Dataset" and run_analysis.R are contained in the (same) working directory, we can invoke the script simply by typing source("run_analysis.R").

+The libraries that are needed are data.table and reshape2.

 II.
 Data files and variables
 ==========================================
 In terms of the raw data files available, the main directory  "UCI HAR Dataset" contains the following.